Travel: The United Card – Always a Go

 I hope you all had a fabulous week.
 I haven’t touched on it much yet, but I am a huge fan of travel.
 But I’m also a big fan of saving money.
 Seems like two conflicting things right?
 Well, it doesn’t have to be.
-Today I’m going to touch on one of my favorite tricks to make traveling more affordable: getting an airline/hotel credit card, specifically in my case, the United Card.
+Today I’m going to touch on one of my favorite tricks.
+This time, to make traveling more affordable: getting an airline/hotel credit card.
+Specifically in my case, the United Card.

 What Do Miles Do?

-Airline and Hotel Credit Cards are pretty great for a number of reasons and those reasons tend to translate into points (sometimes known as miles).
+Airline and Hotel Credit Cards are pretty great for a number of reasons.
+Most often, those reasons tend to translate into points (sometimes known as miles).
 The general gist of this system is that every time you use your credit card provided by said airliner or hotel, you receive points or miles based off of the amount of money you spend.
 Those points can then be used for redemption at their chains and partnering facilities or agencies.
-For example, if you earn points at Hilton, you can transfer them over for points with United if you’d like or simply use them to decrease the price of a night at a Hilton brand hotel.
+For example, if you earn points at Hilton, you can transfer them over for points with United if you’d like.
+Or you can simply use them to decrease the price of a night at a Hilton brand hotel.
 Specifically in my experience and others, I’ve found that Marriott, Hilton, Delta, and United all tend to offer fabulous options in regards to points.

 So what can you use points on?
 Well, they often offer a variety of options such as electronics, luggage, restaurant nights out, and apparel, but let’s be real, the treasure trove is in the free hotel stays or flights.
 Can you accumulate points in other ways?
 Absolutely!
 Hotels and Airlines generally already have login systems (which you should definitely have by the way if you don’t already as they are for the most part free) that will give you points and miles whenever you use their airlines or hotels.
 So why get the cards?
 Simply put, you will get more points faster.
 Which leads to our next inquiry…